GameServerManagers/LinuxGSM-Docs/Default-Ports.md

 If you plan on running more than 5 servers, you're probably want to make a table of your servers and ports in use.

-Also, you can use any port close to those.
+Also, you can use any port you like in the 27000 range.

+**Method 1**

 A good idea to be able to make 25 servers per hundred range, is to start with the first server that way :

     port="27025"
     sourcetvport="27050"